joelmeier/nucleus-deployment/README.md

 ### Persistent volume
 There should already be a directory `.mongo-local-data` that serves as the database persistency, if not then create it.
+If you start freshly, make sure the directory is empty.

 ### Frontend & Backend directories
 The frontend project as well as the backend project directories need to be at the same level as